 Today, we started with a late breakfast, and then traveled on a bus (the first mode of private transportation we have taken in the Netherlands) to De Tulperij tulip farm.
-Here, we learned about how tulips and hyacinths are grown and harvested, and about how farmers avoid using pesticides by picking sick flowers by hand.
+Here, we learned about how tulips and hyacinths are grown and harvested at this particular farm.
+The lead farmer avoids using pesticides, and instead he actually picks sick flowers by hand.
+Sick flowers are identifiable by characteristic stripes and mottled colors on their petals that do not follow a pattern.

 There were also many friendly cats wandering around the houses.
 Last, we toured multiple buildings made by EDGE, and heard about how their company creates sustainable and pleasant buildings.